harvardd4d/recipebox-server/README.md

 ### recipebox-server

-The RecipeBox web server, written in Go
+The RecipeBox web server, written in Go.
+Get the code with

+    $ go get github.com/harvardd4d/recipebox-server

+or, if you are new to go, read `detailed-setup-instructions.md` in this directory.

 ### Setup